fcarta29/tanzu-service-mesh-poc/scenarios/sc02-cluster-onboarding/sc02-tc03-onboard-tsm-api.md

     job.batch/update-scc-job created
     ```

 5. Submit the a request to onboard your Kubernetes cluster with the following command.
-For the `${TSM-SERVER-NAME}` value add your given TSM POC server.
-For `${CLUSTER-NAME}` you can use whatever name you want here but it would make sense to make it the same as the cluster context name you use for the kube configuration (NOTE: There are restrictions on the allowed characters for a cluster name, use all lower case letters and dashes).
-Use the `auth_token` value from previous authentication step for `${CSP-AUTH-TOKEN}`.
+For the `${TSM_SERVER_NAME}` value add your given TSM POC server.
+For `${CLUSTER_NAME}` you can use whatever name you want here but it would make sense to make it the same as the cluster context name you use for the kube configuration (NOTE: There are restrictions on the allowed characters for a cluster name, use all lower case letters and dashes).
+Use the `auth_token` value from previous authentication step for `${CSP_AUTH_TOKEN}`.

     ```bash
-    curl -k -X PUT "https://${TSM-SERVER-NAME}/tsm/v1alpha1/clusters/${CLUSTER-NAME}?createOnly=true" -H "csp-auth-token:${CSP-AUTH-TOKEN}" -H "Content-Type: application/json" -d '
+    curl -k -X PUT "https://${TSM_SERVER_NAME}/tsm/v1alpha1/clusters/${CLUSTER_NAME}?createOnly=true" -H "csp-auth-token:${CSP_AUTH_TOKEN}" -H "Content-Type: application/json" -d '
     {
-        "displayName": "${CLUSTER-NAME}",
+        "displayName": "${CLUSTER_NAME}",
         "description": "",
         "autoInstallServiceMesh": false,
         "enableNamespaceExclusions":true,